fylein/fyle-interview-de-intern/README.md

 ## Local setup

-First, clone this repo to your github account (keep it public so it is easy for us to check the submission later).
+First, fork this repo to your github account (keep it public so it is easy for us to check the submission later).

 Then, clone the repo to your laptop.